image-20250319093919-1

 Address the selection criteria by downloading the Selection Criteria form and attaching it to your online application

-2. Demonstrates recent achievements in their Nursing career Be able to support the outcomes of your innovation.
+2. Demonstrates recent achievements in their nursing career

 3. Provides a description of a business model or the challenges they had to overcome to get it up and running

-4. Demonstrates how their Private practice NP model has delivered excellent in clinical care and patient outcomes in their community
+4. Demonstrates how their Private Practice NP model has delivered excellence in clinical care and patient outcomes in their community

-5. Demonstrates how their model of care is innovated/ different to what already existence, or builds on what already exist to improve patients access to evidence-based health care?
+5. Demonstrates how their model of care is innovative or different to what was already in existence, or builds on what already exists to improve patients' access to evidence-based healthcare?

 AWARDEE OBLIGATION: